nikhil-shah505/To-Predict-the-probability-of-Getting-Admission/README.md

 Result: We tried and tested with 8 different models.
 The final model was built with Multiple R-squared value= 0.8188 and Adjusted   R-squared value= 0.8156 with no heteroscedasticity
-Our final significant variables included- GRE and TOEFL score, University Rating, LOR, UG GPA and Research experience The comparison between actual and predicted values was fairly accurate
+Our final significant variables included- GRE and TOEFL score, University Rating, LOR, UG GPA and Research experience The comparison between actual and predicted values was fairly accurate.